magento/knowledge-base/src/faq/general/magento-commerce-cloud-shared-staging-migration-to-dedicated-infrastructure.md

 ---
 title: "Adobe Commerce on our cloud architecture: shared Staging migration to dedicated infrastructure"
-labels: FAQ,Magento Commerce Cloud,Pro,Staging,cloud,commerce,dedicated,infrastructure,maintenance mode,migration,production,shared,staging,upgrade,Adobe Commerce
+labels: FAQ,Magento Commerce Cloud,Pro,Staging,cloud architecture,commerce,dedicated,infrastructure,maintenance mode,migration,production,shared,staging,upgrade,Adobe Commerce
 ---

 This Frequently Asked Questions (FAQ) article answers common questions about the process of migrating shared Staging environments to dedicated infrastructure for Adobe Commerce on our cloud architecture.

 ## Why is Adobe Commerce upgrading my Staging environment to use Dedicated Staging?

 Adobe Commerce is provisioning all Adobe Commerce on our cloud pro architecture plan accounts that have a shared Staging environment with a separate, dedicated Staging environment.
 We will migrate your existing shared Staging environment to the dedicated Staging environment as part of the upgrade process.
-Previously, Production and Staging environments for Pro plan projects were hosted on shared Cloud infrastructure, and customers had the option to add a dedicated Staging environment for an additional charge.
+Previously, Production and Staging environments for Pro plan projects were hosted on shared cloud infrastructure, and customers had the option to add a dedicated Staging environment for an additional charge.

 Having a dedicated Staging environment allows you to perform activities such as testing service upgrades and running performance tests in a separate environment without impacting your Production environment.
 You can also upsize your Staging environment independently as needed.